e6m9/Horiseon/README.md

 DONE --add title to title element
 DONE --adjust heading attributes to fall in sequential order FIXED --SEO button doesn't work
---consolidate and organize CSS selectors and properties to follow semantic structure --add comments to CSS and html files
+DONE --consolidate and organize CSS selectors and properties to follow semantic structure DONE --add comments to CSS and html files
---adjust HTML to be more semantic
+DONE --adjust HTML to be more semantic
---adjust html so that the elements follow a logical structure independent of styling and positioning --create professional README
+DONE? --adjust html so that the elements follow a logical structure independent of styling and positioning --create professional README